I Want To...

-Dr. Miller has focused her academic career on medical education and women’s health.
-She lectures widely and writes on mid-life women’s health topics, including osteoporosis and menopause.
-Dr. Miller directs the Johns Hopkins Internal Medicine Board Review Course and is a founding editor of the Johns Hopkins Internal Medicine Board Review book and DVD Lecture Series.
+In the Department of Medicine, Dr. Miller has focused her academic and clinical career on medical education and women’s health.
+She lectures widely and writes on midlife women’s health topics, including osteoporosis and menopause.
+Dr. Miller is a founding editor of The Johns Hopkins Internal Medicine Board Review book, now in its fifth edition, and is the administrative editor for Practical Reviews in Internal Medicine, an audio lecture series.
 She has published over 35 book chapters and manuscripts.
-Dr. Miller is a fellow of the American College of Physicians, and she actively participates in the national Society of General Internal Medicine, having served on the National Meeting Program Committee, as Chair of the Development Committee and, most recently, as national Treasurer.
+In addition, Dr. Miller serves on the executive board for the Maryland Hospital Association and chairs its Council on Clinical and Quality Issues.
+Dr. Miller is also a fellow of the American College of Physicians and past treasurer of the Society of General Internal Medicine.